nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/CRUD_MINI_PROJ.md

     - Family
     - Friends

 Users should be able to enter information into the form fields and click a button that says "Save".
-When they click the save button, the contact should be saved to the `json-server` database.
+When they click the save button, the contact should be saved to the `json-server` database and should appear in the DOM.

 ### Deleting Contacts
 Each individual contact card should have a delete button.
 When the user clicks the delete button, the contact should be deleted from the database and the DOM.